minhduongt/minhduongt/README.md

 <br />
 📜 I’m have 2 years of experience as a web developer and 1 year of mobile developer with Flutter
 <br />
-🔭 I’m currently working as a freeelancer
+🔭 I’m currently working as a full-time front-end developer.
+I'm also welcome freelance job.
+Feel free to contact me!
 <br />
 🌱 I’m currently focus on JavaScript, React JS, React Native, Node JS.
 <br />